Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Abstract

 \section{Abstract}

-The computational complexity of MCMC methods for the exploration of complex probability measures is a challenging and important problem.
-A challenge of particular importance arises in Bayesian inverse problems where the target distribution may be supported on an infinite dimensional space.
-In practice this involves the approximation of measures defined on sequences of spaces of increasing dimension.
-Motivated by an elliptic inverse problem with non-Gaussian prior, we study the design of proposal chains for the Metropolis-Hastings algorithm with dimension independent performance.
-Dimension-independent bounds on the Monte-Carlo error of MCMC sampling for Gaussian prior measures have already been established.
-In this paper we provide a simple recipe to obtain these bounds for non-Gaussian prior measures.
-To illustrate the theory we consider an elliptic inverse problem arising in groundwater flow.
-We explicitly construct an efficient Metropolis-Hastings proposal based on local proposals, and we provide numerical evidence which supports the theory.
+The computational complexity of Markov chain Monte Carlo methods for the exploration of complex probability measures is a challenging and important problem both in statistics and the applied sciences.
+A challenge of particular importance arises in Bayesian inverse problems where the target distribution may be supported on an infinite dimensional state space.
+In practice this involves the approximation of the infinite dimensional target measure defined on sequences of spaces of increasing dimension bearing the risk of an increase of the computational error.
+Previous results have established dimension-independent bounds on the Monte-Carlo error of MCMC sampling for Gaussian prior measures.
+We extend these results by providing a simple recipe to obtain these bounds also in the case of non-Gaussian prior measures and by studying the design of proposal chains for the Metropolis-Hastings algorithm with dimension independent performance.
+This study is motivated by an elliptic inverse problem with non-Gaussian prior that arises in groundwater flow.
+We explicitly construct an efficient Metropolis-Hastings proposal based on local proposals in this case and we provide numerical evidence supporting the theory.

 \begin{AMS} 65C40, 60J22, 60J05, 35R30, 62F15 \end{AMS}

 \global\long \data{y} \global\long \noise{\eta} \global\long \global\long \truth{a^{\dagger}}

 \global\long \prior{{\mu_{0}}}